 This, of course, is by no means an exhaustive list.
 Music production software, especially that of the free variety, pops up all the time.
 There’s a thriving community of developers making innovative plugins and entire DAWs all the time.
-This friendly competition makes it easier than ever for people to find the right workflow for them, not matter which platform you care to use.
+This friendly competition makes it easier than ever for people to find the right workflow for them, no matter which platform you care to use.

-The barriers to entry in the field of music production has never been so low.
+The barriers to entry in the field of music production have never been so low.
 By checking out one or more of these free programs, you might just ignite a passion that will last a lifetime.